-The analog and digital supplies to the AD7356 are independent and separately pinned out to minimize coupling between the analog and digital sections of the device.
-The printed circuit board (PCB) that houses the AD7356 should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
+The analog and digital supplies to the AD7357 are independent and separately pinned out to minimize coupling between the analog and digital sections of the device.
+The printed circuit board (PCB) that houses the AD7357 should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
 This design facilitates the use of ground planes that can be easily separated.

 To provide optimum shielding for ground planes, a minimum etch technique is generally best.
-The two AGND pins of the AD7356 should be sunk in the AGND plane.
-The REFGND pin should also be sunk in the AGND plane.
-Digital and analog ground planes should be joined in only one place.
-If the AD7356 is in a system in which multiple devices require an AGND and DGND connection, the connection should still be made at one point only, a star ground point that should be established as close as possible to the ground pins on the AD7356.
+The two AGND pins of the AD7357 should be sunk in the AGND plane.
+Digital and analog ground plans should be joined in only one place.
+If the AD7357 is in a system where multiple devices require an AGND and DGND connection, the connection should still be made at one point only.
+A star ground point that should be established as close as possible to the ground pins on the AD7357.

 Avoid running digital lines under the device because this couples noise onto the die.
-Allow the analog ground planes to run under the AD7356 to avoid noise coupling.
-The power supply lines to the AD7356 should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
+The analog ground planes should be allowed to run under the AD7357 to avoid noise coupling.
+The power supply lines to the AD7357 should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.

-To avoid radiating noise to other sections of the board, shield fast switching signals such as clocks, with digital ground; and never run clock signals near the analog inputs.
+To avoid radiating noise to other sections of the board, fast switching signals such as clocks, should be shielded with digital ground, and clock signals should never run near the analog inputs.
 Avoid crossover of digital and analog signals.
 To reduce the effects of feedthrough within the board, traces on opposite sides of the board should run at right angles to each other.
-A microstrip technique is the best method but is not always possible with a double sided board.
-In this technique, the component side of the board is dedicated to ground planes and signals are placed on the solder side.
+A microstrip technique is the best method, but is not always possible with a double-sided board.
+In this technique, the component side of the board is dedicated to ground planes, while signals are placed on the solder side.

-Good decoupling is important; decouple all supplies with 10 μ F tantalum capacitors in parallel with 0.1 μ F capacitors to GND.
+Good decoupling is important; all supplies should be decoupled with 10 μF tantalum capacitors in parallel with 0.1 μF capacitors to GND.
 To achieve the best results from these decoupling components, they must be placed as close as possible to the device, ideally right up against the device.
-The 0.1 μ F capacitor, (including the common ceramic types or surface-mount types) should have low effective series resistance (ESR) and effective series inductance (ESI).
+The 0.1 μF capacitor should have low effective series resistance (ESR) and effective series inductance (ESI), such as the common ceramic types or surface-mount types.
 These low ESR and ESI capacitors provide a low impedance path to ground at high frequencies to handle transient currents due to logic switching.

-EVALUATING THE AD7356 PERFORMANCE
+EVALUATING THE AD7357 PERFORMANCE

-The recommended layout for the AD7356 is outlined in the evaluation board documentation.
+The recommended layout for the AD7357 is outlined in the evaluation board documentation.
 The evaluation board package includes a fully assembled and tested evaluation board, documentation, and software for controlling the board from the PC via the converter evaluation and development board (CED).
-The CED can be used in conjunction with the AD7356 evaluation board (as well as many other evaluation boards ending in the ED designator from Analog Devices, Inc.) to demonstrate/ evaluate the ac and dc performance of the AD7356.
+The CED can be used in conjunction with the AD7357 evaluation board (as well as many other evaluation boards ending in the ED designator from Analog Devices, Inc.) to demonstrate/evaluate the ac and dc performance of the AD7357.

-The software allows the user to perform ac (fast Fourier transform) and dc (linearity) tests on the AD7356.
+The software allows the user to perform ac (fast Fourier transform) and dc (linearity) tests on the AD7357.
 The software and documentation are on a CD shipped with the evaluation board.